-• There has been a decrease in estimated methane emissions from transport of 0.26 Gg.
-This is due to minor revisions to fuel consumption and emission factors for aviation, road transport and shipping.
-Also due to the reallocation of Overseas Territories aviation from domestic to international and revision to rail fuel statistics from ATOC.
+• There has been a small increase in estimated methane emissions from transport of 0.02 Gg.
+There were very minor reductions in the estimated emissions from buses, but these were offset by the introduction of improved emission factors in the rail sector.

+3.4.5.1.3 Nitrogen Oxides (NO_x)

+• The decrease in emission estimates from 2005 to 2006 is due to increased penetration of cleaner vehicles.
+This is somewhat offset by increases to the rail sector due to new and improved emission factors being utilised.

+3.4.5.1.4 Carbon Monoxide (CO)

-- 3.4.5.1.3 Nitrogen Oxides (NO_x) - The decrease in emission estimates from 2004 to 2005 is due to increased penetration of cleaner vehicles. - 3.4.5.1.4 Carbon Monoxide (CO) - There is no significant change in this year's estimate for 2004 compared with last year's estimate.
-The decrease in emission estimates from 2004 to 2005 is due to increased penetration of cleaner vehicles.
+• The decrease in emission estimates from 2005 to 2006 is due to increased penetration of cleaner vehicles.
+This is somewhat offset by increases to the rail sector due to new and improved emission factors being utilised.